 This crispy and addicting bite-sized Taiwanese fried chicken is everything you want in a snack—juicy, crispy, and flavorful.
 Taiwanese popcorn chicken has deeply infused flavors and a crunchy outer coating that will keep you coming back for more.

 Let’s throwback to simpler times when I was in high school and my favorite thing to do with my friends was go to boba shops, and drink mango green tea boba with a side of addicting Taiwanese fried popcorn chicken.
-My three friends and I loved to sit, eat, and laugh at silly “that’s what she said” jokes for hours.
-We’d go almost every week and order the same thing and it was the highlight of my adolescence.
 Whenever I have Taiwanese fried chicken it fills me with so much nostalgia and brings a smile to my face.

 This bite-sized fried chicken has so many layers of flavors from the marinade and the seasoning mix it is tossed in.
-For this Taiwanese fried chicken recipe, I will show you three different methods (deep fry, air fry, and oven bake) that will all yield crispy, juicy, and addicting snacks.
+For this Taiwanese fried chicken recipe, I will show all the steps with expert tips that will yield the crispiest, juiciest, and addicting chicken you will ever have!
 Pair this fried chicken with a refreshing glass of brown sugar milk tea, fried rice, and matcha brownies and you have got yourself a delicious meal.

 Taiwanese popcorn chicken, also commonly known as Taiwanese fried chicken, crispy chicken, or salt and pepper chicken is a popular night market snack item in Taiwan.
 It has permeated across the world and is commonly found at boba tea shops.